-Manchester is well served by transport links; after an upgrade to the West Coast mainline, it now takes less than 2 hours to reach London.
+Manchester is well served by transport links; after an upgrade to the West Coast mainline, you can now get to London in less than 2 hours.
 In the future an even higher speed railway track may run through Manchester.
 By road, the M6 takes you North and South whilst the M62 runs from East to West.
 Manchester Airport flies direct to over 190 locations worldwide and is easily reached from the rest of the region.

-There is a good network of local buses and the Metrolink trams currently run from Bury, Eccles and Altrincham, Oldham and Rochdale, Droylsden (eventually going out to Ashton-under-Lyne) and East Didsbury into Manchester city centre.
-By 2016, Manchester Airport should also be connected to the tram network.
+There is a good network of local buses and the Metrolink trams currently run from Bury, Eccles and Altrincham, Oldham and Rochdale, Ashton-under-Lyne, East Didsbury and Manchester Airport into Manchester city centre.

 You can find out more about how trainees see Trusts in Greater Manchester by using the

 GMC survey reporting tool, which can be accessed via this link.

 - Central Manchester University Hospitals NHS Foundation Trust

 - A provider of tertiary and specialist healthcare services in Manchester which treats more than a million patients every year.
 The five specialist hospitals are home to hundreds of world class clinicians and academic staff committed to finding patients the best care and treatments.